Mark Howarth, Professor

 establishing platforms to enhance vaccine generation.

 Qize is studying Natural Sciences at Cambridge and is carrying out research on blocking cancer cell signalling.

 Dawid is a member of the NIH OxCam scholars programme, carrying out his clinical training at the University of Wisconsin-

-Madison, as well as research jointly at NIH and with our lab on HSV vaccine development.
+Madison, as well as research jointly at NIH and with our lab on Herpes Simplex Virus vaccine development.

 Lasya Vankayala, DPhil student

 Lasya studied at the University of British Columbia, where she founded